Don’t Follow The Trends ☀️ 10 Alternative and Fun Things to do in Taipei

-The Insiders Guide to Taipei for 2020 & 2021 – What to do, where to go Taipei, Taipei – the capital of Taiwan and home of LTL Mandarin School Taipei.
-In short – this is a must visit city if…
+The Insiders Guide to Taipei for 2022 – What to do, where to go Taipei, Taipei – the capital of Taiwan and home of LTL Mandarin School Taipei.
+In short – this is a must visit city if you find…

 Fun Things to do in Taipei #2 – Eat at a poop-themed restaurant

 The Modern Toilet Restaurant does exactly what it says on the tin.

 At this popular Ximending eatery everything is poop-themed, including the food which is served in mini toilets, potties and urinals, making it one of the strangest things to do in Taipei.

 Expect to sit on a toilet seat at a toilet-themed table surrounded by bathroom-themed décor.

 The chocolate ice-cream is the most popular and “instagramable” desert.